miguelleaolopes/HiRezBrainPET_git/BPET_castor_results/things2do.md

 Have a system, with crystal with a size of 1mm transaxial and axial.
 After done, redo for 1/4 of size??
 But this will make x4x4 more elements, and its already pretty big (286k elets).

-## New bat file with only the sets

-Create a new bat file with the set commands for the new pc, test if the exe already works in the new pc without compiling again.

 ## Create a python script for the compiling

 Create a python script that makes a gui to chose the parameters of the compiling, and then compile the code by creating a batch script (system versions?).